 Tasmanian Leaders is a not-for-profit incorporated association governed by an expert Board who volunteer their time to maintain program delivery excellence.

-Rob is a senior food industry investor.
-He was a Founder and first Chair of both Bellamy’s Australia, an organic baby food company, and branded food company TasFoods.
+Rob has over the years invested and worked with start up businesses focussed on successful commercialisation.
+Rob was an early Investor and subsequently Chair of Bellamy’s Australia, an organic baby food company, and the branded food company TasFoods.
 He was also Chair of Tandou, a water investment and agri-business based on the Murray Darling river system.
-He has extensive Board experience in both the Corporate and Government sectors.
+He has extensive Board experience in both the corporate and government sector.

-Gillian, a founding Tasmanian Leaders Board member and Order of Australia recipient, has held many senior leadership positions including as head of several government departments and as CEO.
-She is a consultant to many including the Asian Development Bank, the World Health Organisation and the Australian Department of Foreign Affairs and Trade, sits on a number of Boards and committees, and is Executive Director of the Bellettes Bay Company.
+Gillian, a founding Tasmanian Leaders Board member and Order of Australia recipient, has held many senior leadership positions including Secretary of several government departments & other CEO roles.
+She is a consultant to many individuals and to organisations such as the Asian Development Bank, the World Health Organisation and the Australian Department of Foreign Affairs and Trade.
+She is Chair or a member of a range of national & international Boards and committees, and is Executive Director of the Bellettes Bay Company.